 Crisped Tofu Vermicelli Bowl with Nuoc Cham Dressing

 A vibrant Vietnamese noodle bowl featuring pan-fried tofu, fresh herbs, crisp vegetables, and a classic tangy-sweet nuoc cham dipping sauce.
-This vietnamese-inspired vegan (vegan) ready in about 30 minutes pairs ounces vermicelli rice noodles, tablespoons vegetable oil, medium cucumber, julienned for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 360 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This vietnamese-inspired vegan (vegan) ready in about 30 minutes blends ounces vermicelli rice noodles, tablespoons vegetable oil, medium cucumber, julienned into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 360 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients